Genivia/RE-flex/doc/index.md

     reflex::Matcher matcher(pattern, reflex::Input [, "options"] )
 ~~~

+The `reflex::Pattern` object is passed by referene and must persist when the
-It may also be used to replace a matcher's current pattern, see \ref intro2.
+matcher is in use.
+A new `reflex::Pattern` object may also be used to replace
+a matcher's current pattern at any time, see \ref intro2.

 To improve performance, it is recommended to create a `static` instance of the
 pattern if the regex string is fixed.
 This avoids repeated FSM construction at